Genozip telemetry service

 Data retention policy

 Telemetry logs may be retained indefinitely, or may be deleted if no longer needed, if required to do so by law or regulations, or if requested to do so by the user.
-To request deletion or to receive a copy of the records submitted under your license, please email support@genozip.com.
+To request deletion or to receive a copy of your telemetry records retained by us, please email support@genozip.com.

 Troubleshooting